Elliott P. Joslin: Medical career

 Joslin's associates were chosen to expand his interests in foot salvage for the middle aged diabetic prone to peripheral vascular disease as well as group education for diabetics in the hospital setting.
 This later expanded to include the first nurse educator service and children's diabetic camps.
-His proteges, including Drs.
-Alexander Marble and Priscilla White, followed his mandate to investigate problems in diabetes and metabolism.
+His proteges, including Alexander Marble and Priscilla White, followed his mandate to investigate problems in diabetes and metabolism.
 Marble became Joslin's first research director, and White created the first "high risk" pregnancy clinic aimed at improving outcomes for infants and the insulin-dependent woman during pregnancy and at delivery.

 The first hospital blood glucose monitoring system for pre-meal testing was developed under Joslin's direction before 1940 and was the forerunner of the modern glucometer era.
 Joslin was also the first to name diabetes a serious public health issue.
 Just after WWII, he expressed concern to the Surgeon General of the U.S. Public Health Service that diabetes was an epidemic, and challenged the government to do a study in his hometown, Oxford, Massachusetts.
 The study was started in 1946 and soon confirmed the true incidence of diabetes in the general population (including a percentage of cases that went undetected).
 The study was carried out over the next 20 years.
 The results would later confirm Joslin's fear that the incidence of diabetes in the United States was approaching epidemic proportions.
-He has been named as being, with Frederick Madison Allen, one of the two leading diabetologists from the period between 1910 and 1920.
+He has been named as being, with Frederick Madison Allen, one of the two leading diabetologists from the pre-Insulin period between 1910 and 1920.

 In 1952, Joslin's group practice became officially known as the Joslin Clinic.
 In 1956, the office moved to its current location at One Joslin Place in Boston.
 It was the world's first diabetes care facility, and today maintains its place as the largest diabetes clinic in the world.

-Joslin was adamant in his position that good glucose control, achieved through a restricted carbohydrate diet, exercise, and frequent testing and insulin adjustment, would prevent complications.
-This was debated for decades by other endocrinologists and scientists, and the American Diabetes Association was divided on this subject from its inception.
-The opposing point of view, led by Dr. Edward Tolstoi, held that tight control had little long-term effect, but a profound effect on lifestyle.
+Joslin was adamant in his position that good glucose control, achieved through a low-carbohydrate diet, exercise, and frequent testing and insulin adjustment, would prevent complications.
+This was debated for decades by other endocrinologists and scientists.
+The opposing point of view, led by Edward Tolstoi, held that tight control had little long-term effect, but a profound effect on lifestyle.

-Joslin's tight control approach wasn't validated until 30 years after his death, when in 1993, a 10-year study, the Diabetes Control and Complications Trial Report was published in the New England Journal of Medicine.
-The study showed significant reduction in retinopathy among a group of patients following tight control of their glucose as compared to those who underwent their usual routine.
-Furthermore, these patients reported no reduction in their lifestyle.